You Can't Be in a Rom-Com with Your Childhood Friends!

 You Can't Be in a Rom-Com with Your Childhood Friends! (幼馴染とはラブコメにならない, Osananajimi to wa Rabu Kome ni Naranai) is a Japanese manga series written and illustrated by Shinya Misu.
-It began serialization on Kodansha's Magazine Pocket website in March 2022.
-An anime television series adaptation produced by Tezuka Productions is set to premiere in January 2026.
+It was serialized on Kodansha's Magazine Pocket website from March 2022 to June 2026.
+An anime television series adaptation produced by Tezuka Productions aired from January to March 2026.

 Plot

-Yonosuke Saskai has two childhood friends who are close to him: Shio Minamo and Akari Hiodoshi.
+Yonosuke Sakai has two childhood friends who are close to him: Shio Minamo and Akari Hiodoshi.
 As they have gotten older, he starts to see them in a different light, much to his chagrin as he wants to remain childhood friends with them.
 A love triangle forms between the three, with Yonosuke finding it difficult to balance their feelings with the secrets they keep from each other.